Timebutt/magicq-manual/docs/pixel-mapping.md

     </p>
 </div>
 <div class="section">
-    ## 24.10.&nbsp;Making new LED personalities on MagicQ
+    ## 24.10.
+Making new LED personalities on MagicQ
     <p>
         MagicQ has an in-built personality editor, so it is easy to create new personalities.
 New personalities can be based on other personalities or created from a blank personality.